Holfter/Discord-Interface-Clone/README.md

-# [This project is old and does not reflect my level of knowledge today.]
+# [⚠️This project is old and does not reflect my level of knowledge today.⚠️]

 # Discord-Interface-Clone